- First-Year Applicants

 Essays That Worked (Class of 2020)

 It’s one of the most important components of your application—the essays.
-It’s a chance to add depth to something that is important to you.
-Ultimately, the essays should convey to the admissions committee why Hopkins could be a good fit for you, and how you might contribute to the campus community.
+It’s a chance to add depth to your application and help the admissions committee get a better sense of your approach to learning.
+Ultimately, the essays should convey to the admissions committee why Hopkins could be a good fit for you and how you might contribute to the campus community.

 Get essay writing tips from the Hopkins Insider.